- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 How Does the Nauru CBI Application Process Work?

 The ECRCP application process is fully remote.
 There is no requirement to travel to Nauru at any stage — neither before nor after approval.
-Citizenship and passport issuance are handled entirely through the authorised international agent channel and the programme's administrative offices.
+Citizenship and passport issuance are handled entirely through the Nauru Program Office and its authorised international agent network.

 The standard process follows these stages: